-The membership of the ANES Board of Overseers will be selected jointly by the two awardees in coordination with the cognizant NSF program officer.
+The membership of the ANES Board of Advisors will be selected by the awardee or, in the event of two awards, jointly by the two awardees in coordination with the cognizant NSF program officer.
 The cognizant program officer has final approval of the membership of the Board and can suggest additional members as needed

-The two awardees will be expected to work cooperatively to develop and implement the ANES as well as archive and disseminate data from the same
+If two awards are made, the two awardees will be expected to work cooperatively to develop and implement the ANES as well as archive and disseminate data from the same

-The awards associated with this solicitation will be cooperative agreements, which provide for involvement between NSF and the grantees in carrying out the activity supported by the NSF award.
+If two awards are made to independent organizations, the awards associated with this solicitation will be cooperative agreements, which provide for involvement between NSF and the grantees in carrying out the activity supported by the NSF award.
 Any special requirements not stated herein will be negotiated at the time of award.